 HOW TO SPOT FAKE TURQUOISE

 One of the easiest ways to tell if you have real turquoise is by checking the price tag.
-If the item you're looking at's price is too good to be true, it's likely not real turquoise.
+If the item you're looking at's price is too good to be true, it's likely, not real turquoise.
 But of course, there are always exceptions to this rule.
 However, real turquoise will generally cost more than imitation stones.
 So, beware if it seems too good to be true.

 Imitations are inexpensive because they contain much more common materials than authentic turquoise.
-For example, howlite (a common imitation) is a sedimentary rock that's found all over the world, while genuine turquoise is quite rare.
+For example, howlite (a common imitation) is a sedimentary rock found worldwide, while genuine turquoise is quite rare.
 As a result, items made with fake turquoise cost very little to produce and sell for very low prices.

 4. ACETONE TEST

 The acetone test is another helpful technique.
-First, rub a cotton swab with pure acetone.
-Then apply it to the questionable turquoise and wait 10 minutes to see if any color transfers off the stone along with the liquid.
-If the turquoise you're examining is real turquoise, the color will not rub off.
+First, rub a cotton swab with pure acetone ( nail polish remover).
+Then apply it to the questionable turquoise stone and wait 10 minutes to see if any green or blue color transfers off the stone along with the liquid.
+If the turquoise you're examining is real turquoise, the blue color will not rub off.
 However, if the stone is dyed howlite, you'll see blue on the cotton swab.

 5. THE SCRATCH TEST

 Turquoise is a naturally soft stone, but howlite crystal (a common turquoise substitute) is even softer.
-So if you scratch a questionable piece with real turquoise and it scratches easily, there's a good chance it's made of howlite crystal.
+So if you scratch a questionable stone with real turquoise and it scratches easily, there's a good chance it is howlite crystal, a.k.a dyed turquoise.

 6. THE HOT NEEDLE METHOD

 Here is another method to tell if turquoise is real.
 The hot needle method is probably the most effective test for telling authentic turquoise from fake turquoise.
 Use a jeweler's torch to heat a needle and press it into an inconspicuous part of the turquoise stone's surface.
 It is either plastic or resin jewelry if it begins to melt or produces a burnt smell.
 This is because plastic and resin can't withstand the heat of a torch.

 WHAT IS FAKE TURQUOISE?

 It is difficult to spot the difference between real and fake turquoise jewelry (even we have difficulties sometimes!) since turquoise varies so much from stone to stone.
-For example, 90% of the turquoise on the market is dyed howlite crystals made to resemble real turquoise.
+For example, 90% of the turquoise on the market is dyed howlite crystals (also called white turquoise) made to resemble real turquoise.
 Other common imitations include dyed magnesite, plastic, epoxy, and resin.

-Reconstituted turquoise is another form of imitation turquoise that dupes buyers by mixing tiny bits of genuine stone with other minerals to create one sizeable fake turquoise.
+Reconstituted turquoise is another form of imitation turquoise that dupes buyers by mixing tiny bits of genuine stone with other minerals to create sizeable fake turquoise.
 This type of jewelry is usually lower quality and not as expensive as pieces made with 100% real turquoise and no other stones, but it can still be challenging to spot.